I am a professor in the

 provably-good solutions to protocol problems of genuine utility.

-In recent years, I have been lucky enough
+In recent years, I’ve been lucky enough

 to get some nice recognition: